cezaraugusto/chromium-location/README.md

 - Honors environment overrides: `CHROMIUM_BINARY`, `CHROME_BINARY`
 - Optional helper to throw with a friendly install guide when nothing is found
 - After you run `npx @puppeteer/browsers install chromium` once, we auto-detect Chromium from Puppeteer's cache on all platforms (no env vars needed)
+- Cross-platform version API that does not execute the browser by default

 ## Support table